Illegal immigration to India: Bangladeshi immigrants

-An estimation made in the year 2000 placed the total number of illegal Bangladeshi immigrants in India at 15 million, with around 300,000 entering every year.
-Some people say that for each illegal immigrant that is caught, four illegally enter the country.
-While many immigrants have settled in the border areas, some have moved on, even to faraway places such as Mumbai and Delhi.
+In 2004, a rule of thumb was that for each illegal immigrant caught, four illegally entered the country.
+While many immigrants have settled in the border areas, some have moved on to places such as Mumbai and Delhi.
 During the UPA government, Sriprakash Jaiswal, Union Minister of State for Home Affairs, made a statement in Parliament on 14 July 2004, saying that "12 million illegal Bangladeshi infiltrators were living in India", and West Bengal had the most with 5.7 million Bangladeshis.
 This led to protests from state government of Assam, ruled by Congress, and consequent retraction of this statement, saying that the numbers are unreliable.
 More recently, Kiren Rijiju, Minister of State for Home Affairs in the NDA government has put the figure at around 20 million.
-Critics point out that the Bengali politicians, particularly those from the ruling Trinamool Congress and the CPI (M), believe that a soft approach to the problem helps them to win Muslim votes.

 According to the 2001 census, 3,084,826 people in India came from Bangladesh.
 No reliable numbers on illegal immigrants are currently available.
 Extrapolating the census data for the state of Assam alone gives a figure of 2 million.
 Figures as high as 20 million are also reported in the government and media.
 Samir Guha Roy of the Indian Statistical Institute called these estimates "motivated exaggerated".
 After examining the population growth and demographic statistics, Roy states that while a vast majority are illegal immigrants, significant amounts of internal migration is sometimes falsely thought to be immigrants.
 An analysis of the numbers by Roy revealed that on average around 91000 Bangladeshis illegally crossed over to India every year during the years 1981–1991.

 The Bangladesh Liberation War and continued political and economic turmoil in Bangladesh in the following decades forced some Bangladeshis to seek refuge in India.
-During the war, at least 10 million Bangladeshis crossed into India illegally to seek refuge from widespread rape and genocide.
+During the war, at least 10 million Bangladeshis (80% of whom were Hindus) have crossed into India illegally to seek refuge from widespread rape and genocide.
 Most of them migrated to the border states, particularly West Bengal and Assam.
 Due to persecution, illegal migrants have been defined in Assam Accord as those who infiltrated illegally after 24 December 1971.
+Till today, illegal border crossing persists in India through Tripura and other states.

 Burmese immigrants

-There are an estimated 50,000–100,000 Burmese Chin illegal immigrants are stated to be residing in India, mostly in the Indian state of Mizoram and a small number in Delhi.
+There are an estimated 50,000–100,000 Burmese Chin illegal immigrants stated to be residing in India, mostly in the Indian state of Mizoram, Manipur and a small number in Delhi.